 What Are Compound Exercises?

 Compound exercises are multi-joint movements that engage two or more joints and work multiple muscle groups at the same time.
-These exercises mimic natural, functional movement patterns that you use in everyday life.
+They usually let you train more total muscle mass and handle more load in a single exercise.

 Examples of Compound Exercises